 -Almost every lady looks at Godey’s and Peterson’s (ladies magazines of the times) as the Bible of Civil War fashion.
 Whenever I look to make a new dress I always look through these old fashion plates first for ideas (then see if it is in my budget!).

 -Fashion has not changed much over the generations when it comes to “age appropriate clothing.”
 The length of dress from floor to hem would be longer as a girl got older.
 As a young lady got older she would be allowed to wear blouse, skirt and Garibaldi jacket; married ladies, not so much.
 Younger women could wear a straw hat in the summer but an older lady would be expected to wear a bonnet.
 It sounds confusing but after a few tips from fellow ladies and looking at images on line or in books, you will get the hang of it.

 Two more words on dresses and I will stop before I get carried away.

 Fabric and Pattern.

-This is where the new reenactor can get burned.
+This is where the new living historian can get burned.